Badgerati/Fudge/README.md

 Fudge is a PowerShell tool to help manage software packages via Chocolatey for specific development projects.
 Think NPM and Bower, but for Chocolatey.

-Fudge uses a `Fudgefile` to control what software to install, upgrade or uninstall.
+Fudge uses a `Fudgefile` to control what software to install, upgrade, downgrade or uninstall.
 You can define specific versions of software or just use the latest version.
 Fudge also allows you to separate out specific developer only software - which are only needed for developer/QA environments.

-You can also define pre/post install/upgrade/uninstall scripts that need to be run.
+You can also define pre/post install/upgrade/downgrade/uninstall scripts that need to be run.
 For example, you could install `redis` and have a `post install` script which sets up REDIS locally.

 Fudge can also run `choco pack` on your nuspec files; allowing you to have multiple nuspecs and then running `fudge pack website` for example, to pack your `website.nuspec`.
 Just running `fudge pack` will pack everything.